 One of my biggest struggles has always been selfishness.
 It’s easy for me to only think about what I want and what I think is best.
 Kyle was a huge help in forcing me to think outside of myself and consider others.
 Being married has also forced me to consider the needs of someone else and put him ahead of myself.
 Its 100% worth it but it is something I must remind myself of daily.

 Joy is one of my favourite words.
 I believe that no matter what circumstances we are experiencing we can still have Joy.
 Joy is something only God can provide, and I can sense when someone has it within them.
 Often people confuse happiness with joy.

 My husband is one of my greatest Joys.
 We were married at 22 and 21 and have not regretted it once.
 He truly has a servant’s heart and always puts my needs ahead of his.
 I know he is going to be an amazing Dad.

 My family is another constant joy in my life.
-I love spending time with my siblings around our parent’s dining room table playing games and laughing.
+Spending time with my siblings around our parent’s dining room table, playing games and laughing, are the things I love to do.
 I also love that our family enjoys CrossFit together and can spend time together that way.
 I have also been very blessed with amazing in-laws who have invested in me and are so excited to be grandparents.

 It’s easy to chase worldly success, but no one wishes they were rich or famous on their death bed.

 Finally, helping people find health has brought me great joy.
 Seeing clients rediscover who they once were, makes my heart joyful because I know they will now go out and share with others what they have learned.